* Nissan to extend China holiday production halt

-As a result, a senior Toyota executive in Beijing said the company probably won’t be able to meet its goal of selling one million cars in China this year.
-In 2011, Toyota with its local Chinese partners sold about 900,000 cars in the country.
+As a result, a senior Toyota executive in Beijing said the company probably would fall short of its goal of selling one million cars in China this year.
+In 2011, Toyota with its local Chinese partners sold about 900,000 cars.

 “It’s very difficult to sell cars right now, but that’s true with every Japanese brand.
-Not just us,” said the executive, who spoke to Reuters on condition of anonymity because he is not authorized to speak to the media.
+Not just us,” said the executive, who spoke to Reuters on condition of anonymity because he was not authorised to speak to the media.